-Using a full network model, with explicit network limits and dynamic losses, losses would be recalculated every five minutes based on actual network flows.
-Assuming Basslink flow is in the northward direction and the Latrobe Valley constraint is binding, this model would again favour imports from Tasmania over Latrobe Valley generators (see Appendix B).
+Under a full network model, with explicit network limits and dynamic losses, losses would be recalculated every five minutes based on actual network flows.
+Assuming Basslink flow is in the northward direction and the Latrobe Valley constraint is binding, this model would again favour imports from Tasmania over Latrobe Valley generators (see the example in Appendix B).

-In addition to not addressing the issue raised by the Rule Proponents, implementing a full network model would require substantial changes to the NEMDE, be costly for market participants and is a disproportionate response to the issue raised in the rule change proposal.
+In addition to not addressing the issue raised by the Rule Proponents, implementing a full network model would require substantial changes to the NEMDE, be costly for market participants and would be a disproportionate response to the issue raised in the rule change proposal.